altfatterz/altfatterz.github.io/_posts/2016-03-14-database-migration-with-flyway.md

 flyway.enabled=true

-# Controls weather to a automatically call baseline when migrate is executed against a non-empty schema with no metadata table.
+# Controls whether to a automatically call baseline when migrate is executed against a non-empty schema with no metadata table.
 # Only migrations above the baseLineVersion (default 1) will be applied
 flyway.baseline-on-migrate=true
 ```